Hoiio/company-directory/README.md

 Then go to Numbers and purchase a number of your choice.

-Configure the number and change the Voice Notify URL to http://your-appspot-identifier.appspot.com/in/answer.
+Configure the number, and change **Voice Notify URL** to http://your-appspot-identifier.appspot.com/in/answer.
 Replace with your `Appspot Identifier`.

 Note: A free Hoiio account has trial restrictions.
 You would need to top up Hoiio credits to lift the trial.